-As of June 30, 2009, our cash and cash equivalents included money market securities, therefore, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates or credit conditions on our securities portfolio.
+As of June 30, 2008, our cash and cash equivalents included money market securities and short-term investments included short-term corporate debt securities (Standard & Poor's Corporation: A1/A1+; Moody's Investor Service, Inc.: P1) with original maturities of less than twelve months.
+Due to the short duration and credit quality of our investment portfolio, an immediate 10% change in interest rates would not have a material effect on the fair market value of our portfolio, therefore, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates or credit conditions on our securities portfolio.